ivan-kleshnin/unredux/examples/5.todos-history/README.md

 * `R.merge(obj, {newKey: newValue})` – :thumbsup:
 * `R.merge(instance, {newKey: newValue})` – :thumbsdown:

-Which counts as another *killing* counter-point...
+Which counts as another *killing* counter-argument...
 The list goes much longer but (the point is) even these two are completely enough to forever ditch OOP.